Atlantic heating up: Major Hurricane Gabrielle, 2 more areas being watched

 This image was captured on Monday morning, Sept.
 22, 2025, and shows Hurricane Gabrielle intensifying southeast of Bermuda.
 (AccuWeather Enhanced RealView™ Satellite)

-The hurricane was movrf into a zone with lower combative winds (lower wind shear), while more moist air was encircled the storm.
+The hurricane was moving through a zone with low combative winds (lower wind shear), while more moist air has encircled the storm.
+Additional strengthening to a Category 4 hurricane (130-156 mph) is anticipated before cooler water and wind shear begin to cause the storm to lose wind intensity.

 “A weakness in the Bermuda high and steering winds will help turn Gabrielle to the north and keep the storm well away from the United States East Coast,” AccuWeather Lead Hurricane Expert DaSilva said.